What is business process automation?

 9. Social media marketing

 Many companies rely on social media networks as an important marketing tool.
 You don’t need to sit and monitor your channels yourself, however.
-Social media scheduling tools like Buffer or Hootsuite will schedule your posts and post them accordingly.
+Social media scheduling tools like Buffer or Hootsuite allows you to schedule your posts in advance, so you can devote more time to planning and strategy. .

 10. Email marketing